-The BU Law Review is produced by the Law Department and published by the Faculty of Media and Communication at Bournemouth University.
+The BU Law Review is produced by the Department of Humanities and Law and published by the Faculty of Media and Communication at Bournemouth University.

 The journal is a unique academic publication based on co-creation and one which synthesises participation from students and academics alike, involving students in various stages of the innovation process and combining academic legal review with the creativity of the media faculty.
 It is designed to encourage interest in matters pertaining to law, extending beyond merely that of the curriculum to the broad and unique issues arising from the relationship of the law to other disciplines.